matrixorigin/matrixone/README.md

 By converging multiple engines, MatrixOne can support hybrid streaming, transactional, and analytical workloads; with its pluggable architecture, MatrixOne allows for easy integration with third-party engines.

 ### High Availability
 MatrixOne uses a RAFT-based consensus algorithm to provide fault tolerance in one zone.
-And a more advanced state-machine replication protocol is planned for the future to achieve geo-distributed active-active.
+And a more advanced state-machine replication protocol is planned for the future to achieve geo-distributed deployment.

 ### Ease of Use
 An important goal of MatrixOne is to make it easy for users to operate and manage data, making daily work almost effortless.